joseeden/joeden/docs/021-Software-Engineering/021-Javascript/010-Starter-Notes.md

 ## Type Checking

-We cabse the `typeof` operator to check the type of a value.
+We can use the `typeof` operator to check the type of a value.
 As an example, to print the data type of an object:

 ```bash
 console.log(typeof true)
 ```

-When run in the browser, this will return boolean.
+When ran in the browser, this will return boolean.

 ![](/img/docs/12082024-typeofexample.png)

-  - **Bug with `null`**: `typeof null` returns "object" (a legacy issue).

 ## Undeclared Variable